poonamkajal/CapstoneProject_PhysicianAdvisor/README.md

 - Data Model, defining relationships in the models like many to many, many to one.

 ## Future enhancement:
-- improve case UI interface.
+- Improve case UI interface.
 - Uploading images for doctors.

 ##### References for the templates from Colorlib: https://colorlib.com/